 The College records with great sadness the death on 22 November 2019 of Sir Stephen Cleobury, Fellow and Director of Music 1982-2019.
-An obituary will appear in the Annual Report 2020.
+Sir Stephen had been elected to a Life Fellowship upon his retirement.
+A full obituary will appear in the Annual Report 2020.